 If you are facing a challenging season with your teen, it can be tough to determine what to do next.
 Perhaps you have found a great counselor locally for your child and, a few months in, progress has stalled.
 Maybe the latest in a series of report cards just arrived and grades are still in decline.
 Whatever your family may be facing, you might be considering what to do next.

 At Shelterwood, we have spoken with thousands of parents who have found themselves in the same position as you.
 They bring similar questions and concerns to the Shelterwood conversation.
-Here are a few signs that it may be time to consider a residential treatment agency:
+Here are a few signs that it may be time to consider a residential treatment center:

 - “Outpatient counseling is not working.”